CLINICAL WORK

 Risk Assessment & Management: Ethical and Evidence-based Practices

-Using Comprehensive Behavioral Intervention for Tics with Youth
+Comprehensive Behavioral Intervention for Tics with Youth

 Cognitive-behavioral therapy for Chronic Pain